Weekly Program Highlights

 3:00 – 4:00 PM

-Code Switch & Life Kit… This week on Code Switch, a show about the birthrate.
-Then on Life Kit, a show about how to deal with neck pain
+Code Switch & Life Kit… This week on Code Switch, a show about moral panics in the USA.
+Then on Life Kit, a show about setting goals for the new year.

 6:00 – 7:00 PM